 4) We Cannot Get Big Money Out of Politics Without a Constitutional Amendment

-Until we pass a constitutional amendment that shifts the balance of power back to Congress, state legislatures, and voters and away from nine unelected judges, the integrify of our democracy will always be in jeopardy.
+Until we pass a constitutional amendment that shifts the balance of power back to Congress, state legislatures, and voters and away from nine unelected judges, the integrity of our democracy will always be in jeopardy.
 We cannot depend on the Supreme Court–the same institution that gave us Citizens United, Buckley v.
-Valeo, and other problematic decisions–to be the guardian of our political system.
+Valeo, and other problematic decisions–to be the guardian of our campaign finance system.
 A constitutional amendment is the only way we can limit spending by corporations, unions, or ultra-wealthy individuals.
 So we must be focused, strategic, and relentless until we pass the Restore Democracy Amendment.

 5) The Restore Democracy Amendment Offers the Right Combination of Impact and Viability